Archie (12) is dead - family "devastated"

 Clinic staff and the family of a seriously injured 12-year-old have been arguing for months about life-sustaining measures.
 Now the boy is dead.

-However, the family’s long legal tug of war could not help and life support was withdrawn at the London hospital where the boy had been cared for for months by midday on Saturday (6 August).
+However, the family’s long legal tug-of-war could not help and life support was withdrawn at the London hospital where the boy had been cared for for months on Saturday afternoon (6 August).
 According to his family, Archie’s medication was stopped at 10 a.m.
 Two hours later, the ventilators were removed.
 A few hours earlier, because of his unstable condition, Archie’s application to be transferred to a hospice had also been submitted by a court in Great Britain been rejected.

 After a serious accident: 12-year-old boy from England died with severe brain injuries